 Especially relevant are the river deposits of local rivers like the Weisse Elster and the Saale, which are preserved between the moraines of the so-called “Elsterian” and “Saalian” ice advances.
 “Especially the timing of the first major glaciation has been highly debated within the scientific community during the last few decades,” says Lauer.
 “By dating the river deposits systematically we found that the first ice coverage of central Germany during the Elsterian glaciation (named after the river Elster) occurred during marine isotope stage 12, likely about 450,000 years ago, which is 100,000 years earlier than previously thought.”
 To obtain these dates the researchers used luminescence dating, a technology that determines how long ago mineral grains were last exposed to sunlight or heat.

 Tools from the Paleolithic

-The river deposits also contain Lower- and Middle Paleolithic stone artefacts yielding important information on early human dispersal in central Europe.
+The river deposits also contain Lower- and Middle Paleolithic stone artifacts yielding important information on early human dispersal in central Europe.
 “The first traces of human Lower Paleolithic occupation in the area date back to about 400,000 years and are connected most probably to the interglacial period following the first major glaciation,” says co-author Marcel Weiss, an archeologist at the Leipzig Max Planck Institute.
-“These traces are evidenced by more than 6,000 Lower Paleolithic stone artefacts that had been recovered from the gravel pits of Wallendorf and Schladebach in Saxony-Anhalt, Germany.”
+“These traces are evidenced by more than 6,000 Lower Paleolithic stone artifacts that had been recovered from the gravel pits of Wallendorf and Schladebach in Saxony-Anhalt, Germany.”